jsxgraph/moodle-filter_jsxgraph/README.md

-# moodle-jsxgraph-plugin
+# Moodle JSXGraph plugin

-This is a plug-in for [moodle](//moodle.org) to enable function plotting and dynamic geometry constructions with [JSXGraph](http://jsxgraph.org).
+This is a plugin for [Moodle](http://moodle.org) to enable function plotting and dynamic geometry constructions with [JSXGraph](http://jsxgraph.org).
-Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed [JSXGraph](http://jsxgraph.org) constructions into moodle online documents.
+Using the [JSXGraph](http://jsxgraph.org) filter makes it a lot easier to embed [JSXGraph](http://jsxgraph.org) constructions into Moodle online documents.

 ## Installation
-### Installation for moolde2.9 and moodle3+: (by Moodle Admin)
+### Installation with Moodle routine (by Moodle admin)

-To install the filter in moodle2.9 and moodle3+ you can follow the steps in the "Installation for moodle 2.x" section in this documentation.
-Make sure downloading the whole `moodle2.9_and_3+` folder and delete folder `install` therein.
+To install the filter for moodle2 or moodle2.9+ you can follow the steps below:

-Alternatively, you can follow the steps below:

-1. Download the ZIP-compressed directory [`install_jsxgraph_plugin_moodle3.zip`](moodle2.9+/install/install_jsxgraph_plugin_moodle3.zip) from `moodle2.9_and_3+/install`<br>
+1. Download the ZIP-compressed directory [`install_jsxgraph_plugin_moodle2.9+.zip`](moodle2.9+/install/install_jsxgraph_plugin_moodle2.9+.zip) or [`install_jsxgraph_plugin_moodle2.zip`](moodle2/install/install_jsxgraph_plugin_moodle2.zip) from respective `install` subdirectory<br>
-   **Do not unpack `install_jsxgraph_plugin_moodle3.zip`!**
+   **Do not unpack the ZIP directory!**
-2. In moodle, navigate to `Moodle -> Site administration -> Plugins -> Plugins -> Install plugins`
+2. In Moodle, navigate to `Site administration -> Plugins -> Install plugins`
-3. Under `Install plugin from ZIP file`, drag and drop `install_jsxgraph_plugin_moodle3.zip` und click on `Show more...`
+3. Under `Install plugin from ZIP file`, drag and drop the downloaded ZIP directory into input field und click on `Show more...`
 4. Choose the plugin type `Text filter (filter)`
 5. Rename the root directory to `jsxgraph` by filling the input (be sure to write correctly)
 6. Click on `Install plugin from ZIP the file` and follow the instructions
 7. After installing go to `Moodle -> Site administration -> Plugins -> Filters -> Manage filters` and switch the `Active?`-attribute of JSXGraph to `on`

-**To use MathJax, please refer to the "MathJax" section in this documentation**

-### Installation for moodle 2.x: (by Moodle Admin)
+### Installation in Moodle directory (by file server admin)

+Otherwise, you can also install the filter with the following steps:

+1. Download the whole [`moodle2.9+`](moodle2.9+/) or [`moodle2`](moodle2/) folder
+2. Delete `install` directory therein
-1. Upload the complete plug-in folder `moodle2` into the folder `moodle-->filter`
+3. Upload the rest of the plugin folder into the directory `moodle -> filter` of your Moodle installation
-2. Rename the folder to `jsxgraph`
+4. Rename the folder to `jsxgraph` (be sure to write correctly)
-3. Open site root of your moodle installation and follow the steps to install plugin
+5. Open site root of your Moodle installation and follow the steps to install plugin
-3. In moodle, navigate to `Moodle -> Administration -> Configuration -> "Filter"` and click on the entry `jsxgraph` to activate the filter
+6. After installing go to `Moodle -> Site administration -> Plugins -> Filters -> Manage filters` and switch the `Active?`-attribute of JSXGraph to `on`

-**To use MathJax, please refer to the "MathJax" section in this documentation**

-### Installation for moodle 1.9: (by Moodle Admin)
+### Installation for Moodle 1.9: (by file server admin)

-1. Upload the complete plug-in folder `moodle1.9` into the folder `moodle-->filter`
+1. Upload the complete plugin folder `moodle1.9` into the directory `moodle -> filter` of your Moodle installation
 2. Follow the instructions from [`README.md` therein](moodle1.9/README.md).

 ## Usage

-1. In a moodle course you can add an board to different types of content, i.e.:
+1. In a Moodle course you can add an board to different types of content, i.e.:
    - `Add an activity or resource -> Page`
    - `Add an activity or resource -> Link`
    - `Add an activity or resource -> Quiz`
    - ...
 2. Write content.
 At the position the construction should appear, create a construction by:
 	* switching to the code input, i.e. to "HTML source editor"
-	* inserting a `<jsxgraph>`-tag with all required parameters
+	* inserting a `<jsxgraph>` tag with all required parameters

-    * Examples:
+   Examples:

    ```html
    <jsxgraph width="600" height="500">